renehorstmann/Pixelc/README.md

     - seems to have full screen size?!?
 - to big framebuffer texture to render info?
   - glTexImage size error
-  - either call glGetError (slow on web)
-  - or check sizes before (init max sizes in r_render)
+  - check sizes before (init max sizes in r_render)
+  - create max size for tiles framebuffer with a warning?
+  - dont allow image sizes that are bigger (disabled + button for layers and frames...)
 - doc
   - size
   - grid dialog